josip-pavlovic-dev/python-automation/README.md

 ---

-## 📌 About This Repository / O repozitorijumu
+## 📌 About This Repository | O repozitorijumu

-This is a long-term learning archive created during my transition from civil engineering to software development.
+#### 🇬🇧: This is a long-term learning archive created during my transition from civil engineering to software development.
 Each project is built from scratch using only core Python and CLI tools, with full Git versioning and markdown documentation.

-Ovaj repozitorijum predstavlja arhivu mog prelaska iz građevine u IT.
+#### 🇷🇸: Ovaj repozitorijum predstavlja arhivu mog prelaska iz građevine u IT.
 Projekti su građeni od nule, bez framework-a, uz potpuno razumevanje i Git praćenje napretka.

 ---

 ## ✅ License

-This repository is licensed under the **MIT License**.
+#### 🇬🇧: This repo is licensed under the **MIT License**.

----
+#### 🇷🇸: Ovaj repo je licenciran pod **MIT licencom**.